abridged/collabland-dev/telefrens/create-a-tf-group.md

 :::

-5. Return to the Telefrens bot in Telegram.
+Return to Telegram and start making Telefrens!